dbp/website/essays/2018-01-16-how-to-prove-a-compiler-correct.markdown

   eval nil (compile a) = Data.Either.Right (eval' a).
 ```

 I'm going to sketch out how this proof went.
-Proving stuff is complex, but this
+Proving stuff can be complex, but this
 maybe gives a sense of some of the thinking that goes into it.
 To go further,
 you probably want to take a course if you can find one, or follow a book like: